ualsg/ualsg.netlify.app/content/post/2020-06-open-data-singapore/index.md

 ### Tabular data / geocoding

-Many of the datasets above are CSVs, and even though they are tied to a location, they are not available in a geo-format (e.g. real estate transaction datasets contain an address for each transaction, but not the coordinates).
+While much of the data represents _something that happens somewhere_ (e.g. real estate transactions), many datasets are not available in a GIS format.
+They are rather released as [CSVs](https://en.wikipedia.org/wiki/Comma-separated_values) (e.g. real estate transaction datasets contain an address representing each transaction, but not the coordinates nor the dataset is in a geo-format).
-To convert the address into coordinates, use the [OneMap API](https://docs.onemap.sg), [Nominatim](https://nominatim.org), or [Google Maps API](https://cloud.google.com/maps-platform/).
+To convert (geocode) the address into coordinates, may we suggest to use the [OneMap API](https://docs.onemap.sg), [Nominatim](https://nominatim.org), or [Google Maps API](https://cloud.google.com/maps-platform/).

 ### Web services